BrailleRapSP/BrailleRapSP/docs/assembling.rst

 Then you'll place the M3x14mm BTR screws so that the nuts stay in place

 Pulley assembly

 Add the pulleys on the left support

-Locked these supports uing 2 M3x30mm BTR bolts and nylstop M3 bolts.
+Locked these supports uing 2 M3x30mm BTR bolts and nylstop M3 bolts

-Be sure that pulley support allowing the endstop attachment is in right into the lower part.
+Be sure that pulley support allowing the endstop attachment is in right into the lower part

 Install pulleys into dedicated supports

 You should now obtain something similar to this photo